Hair loss is a sensitive subject, but it happens to more of us than you think, and affects all genders!

 On average, we should be losing 100 hairs per day, but for some, this can be much, much more.
 There are many reasons why we may experience hair loss; some temporary and some more permanent, but one of the most researched contributing factors to hair loss is our diet...

 Our bodies are sensitive to an excess of anything – hormones, pollution, foods, and products – and when we consume too much of the foods listed below*, it can affect the health, strength, and vitality of our hair.
 Yes, there are foods that cause hair loss.

 Sugar gets a bad rep for our health and waistline, particularly when there’s too much of it.
 Maybe the same should be said when we’re thinking about our hair too?!
 You see, when we consume a lot of sugar, our blood sugar levels rise, and this can be damaging to not only our internal organs but our hair follicles, too!

 High blood sugar levels are often correlated with diabetes, so people with diabetes may suffer from hair loss and hair thinning more than others.
 Diabetes also puts pressure on the body’s hormone balance, disrupting the hair growth cycle, and preventing the re-growth of healthy hair.

 This is due to a compound in Aspartame called methanol, which puts stress on the hair follicle and causes it to enter into the 'resting phase' of the hair growth cycle.
 Sugar-free foods may not necessarily be a better option for you or your hair, so check the ingredients, or opt for a more organic choice.

 We hate to be the bearer of bad news, but there’s yet another reason you need to avoid fried foods!
-Fried foods are extremely high in fat, and consuming a lot of these saturated fats increases the amount of testosterone in the body.
+Fried foods are extremely high in fat, and consuming a lot of these saturated fats can increase the amount of testosterone in the body.

 Your body converts Testosterone into DHT as you age (dihydrotestosterone), and DHT plays a huge part in hair loss.
 In both men and women, DHT has been found to be the main offender when it comes to hair loss .

 Selenium is a food group that our bodies need in order to promote a well-functioning immune system, as well as a healthy hair growth cycle.
 BUT, the body only requires a certain amount before it can become damaging, and in this case, cause hair to thin.

 Selenium is found in foods such as nuts, fish, meat and white bread.
 You can also find selenium in the form of a supplement.
 Making the mistake of taking selenium supplements on top of a diet where you consume a good amount of fish or meat, could lead to a noticeable thinning of hair.

 It's not only the hangovers we have to worry about!
 Alcohol is well known for causing dehydration (among other side effects), which can play havoc with our skin, mood, and especially our hair.
 In order for our follicles to work at their best, they need to be hydrated.
 When we are starved of water, our cell turnover can halt, and new hair growth is put at the bottom of our body's priority list.